Check one of my favorite guitar players, Shawn Lane, using scale patterns in the following video at 00:49, at 2:27, at 2:49, at 3:11

 Also check out his otherworldly, surreal, ridiculous guitar playing later in the video.

-The scale pattern are easier to distinguish in the guitar solo in Dream Theater’s “Erotomania”
+The scale pattern is easier to distinguish in the guitar solo in Dream Theater’s “Erotomania”

 Check at 5:00 and 5:08 all the way through to 5:24